The circle indicates the time we are discussing in this section.

-After Minamoto－no－Yoritomo (源頼朝) died, his son, Yoriie(頼家)became second Shogun.
-But his mother, Hojo Masako（北条政子）－－Yoritomo’s wife－－thought her son was too incompetent．She was afraid that the Kamakura Bakufu (Kamakura government) may be taken over by other force.
-To prevent this to happen, she started the council system consisting of 13 people including herself, her father Hojo Tokimasa（北条時政 ) and her brother Hojo Yoshitoki（北条義時).
-Soon the second Shogun Yoriie’s wife’s family became powerful.
-During Heian and Kamakura period, wife’s family were considered very important.
-In order to suppress them, Hojo Masako and her father Tokimasa plotted against second Shogun Yoriie and killed him.
-After Yoriie’s death, Masako’s younger son Sanetomo(実朝) became next Shogun.
-Now, Hojo- Tokimasa’s young wife wanted her son-in-law to be a next Shogun.
-Hojo-Tokimasa attempted to kill Sanetomo, bud failed.
-Hojo Masako confined Tokimasa.
-Although third Shogun Sanetomo was Hojo Masako’son, she was very disappointed in him.
+After Minamoto－no－Yoritomo (源頼朝) died, his son, Yoriie(頼家) succeeded in the Shogun position.
+But his mother, Hojo Masako（北条政子）－Yoritomo’s wife－thought her son was too incompetent．She was afraid that the Kamakura Bakufu (Kamakura government) may be taken over by other force.
+To prevent this to happen, she started a council system consisting of 13 people including herself, her father, Hojo Tokimasa（北条時政 ) and her brother, Hojo Yoshitoki（北条義時).
+Soon the family of the wife of Yoriie (present Shogun) became powerful.
+During the Heian and Kamakura period, the wife’s family was considered very important.
+In order to suppress them, Hojo Masako and her father, Tokimasa plotted against Shogun Yoriie and killed him.
+After Yoriie’s death, Masako’s younger son Sanetomo(実朝) became the next Shogun.
+Now, Hojo Tokimasa’s young wife wanted her son-in-law to be the next Shogun.
+Hojo-Tokimasa attempted to kill Sanetomo but failed.
+Hojo Masako confined Tokimasa (her father).
+Although the Shogun Sanetomo was Hojo Masako’s son, she was very disappointed in him.
 He was also very incompetent.
-The third Shogun Sanetomo was killed by Kugyo who was the son of second Shogun.
-Now Hojo Yoshitoki took control over the Kamakura Bakufu and brought a figurehead from Fujiwara family ( aristocratic family in Kyoto).
-After all those turmoil, Hojo family took control over the Kamakura Bakufu (government).
+The Shogun Sanetomo was killed by Kugyo who was the son of the previous Shogun Yoriiee.
+After all these incidents happened, Hojo Yoshitoki took control over the Kamakura Bakufu and brought a figurehead from the Fujiwara family (aristocrat from Kyoto).
+After all those turmoil, the Hojo family took control over the Kamakura Bakufu (government).